ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ### the roadmap (oh god!)

 ##### UI:
-- ISSUE/cutting messages to 30 chars max so it display ok on mobile was a backend solution that should have been fixed in the frontend instead (adaptative text bubbles + line wrap) something like "word-break: break-word" for the .speech block
-- ISSUE/need to be able to scroll down in the menu in mobile (when menu is open and a file is selected for upload, close menu button innaccessible)  needed, add "overflow-y: auto" to the #sidebar CSS block
 - FEATURE/detect file type and put pretty icons on preview (mp3 = music note icon, pdf = document icon etc)
 - FEATURE/Ping a user & Browser notifications
 - FEATURE/preview url
 - FEATURE/add timestamp on messages
 - FEATURE/copy url to the clipboard & invite people on room creation
 - IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
-- IMPROVEMENTS/ some SCSS syntax inside <style></style> tag (invalid)  nesting selectors like .speech { p { margin-bottom: 10px } } is not valid CSS :D that's SCSS see :  https://usercontent.irccloud-cdn.com/file/TtdipktO/01.11.2020_181545.png https://usercontent.irccloud-cdn.com/file/BDVhwT2d/01.11.2020_181200.png
 -
 ##### APP:
 - SECURITY/add regex to create & destroy rooms in case someone spoof the referer.